markusmoenig/viralgraphics.io/README.md

 ## vgbuild.js

-This script builds vglib.min.js from the Visual Graphics sources and should only be used when you are actively developing Visual Graphics or need to insert debug info.
+This script builds vglib.min.js from the ViralGraphics.io sources and should only be used when you are actively developing ViralGraphics.io or need to insert debug info.

-vgbuild.js uses the Google Closure Compiler to compress the Visual Graphics sources.
-As this can take quite some time, vgbuild supports an -quick option which creates an uncompressed vglib.min.js file.
-Useful for Visual Graphics development.
+vgbuild.js uses the Google Closure Compiler to compress the ViralGraphics.io sources.
+As this can take quite some time, vgbuild supports an -debug option which creates an uncompressed vglib.min.js file, useful for ViralGraphics.io development.

 ## Syntax of .vg Makefiles

 ### Parameters

 * _name_ - Sets the name of the Application.
-Has to be defined when you want to create the application on the Visual Graphics server.
+Has to be defined when you want to create the application on the ViralGraphics.io server.
 * _url_ - Sets the Url the application will be available at inside the visualgraphics.tv/apps/ directory once published.
 Has to be defined when you want to create the application on the Visual Graphics server.
 * _version_ - Sets the version string of the application.
 * _author_ - Sets the author name of the application.